huijing/personal-website/content/blog/2020-04-29-migrating-from-jekyll-to-hugo.md

 Had to modify front matter for images, because I wanted to use Hugo's internal templates for Open Graph and Twitter.
 Also, permalinks for each blog post.
 This is where I wanted to slap myself.
 Hugo, by default, uses the post title word for word as the path.
 Jekyll, however, uses the file name.

 By the time I got halfway through 2016, changing all the internal references along the way, I realised this was a bad idea, because it would break links to my posts from everywhere.
-Hugo has a `slug` variable that lets ypu override the title-as-path implementation.
+Hugo has a `slug` variable that lets you override the title-as-path implementation.

 So I had to go back and change the internal references **back to the original**, then add the correct `slug` which matched the file name instead.